-One of GLA’s many travel opportunities in Costa Rica that you can sign up for right now invites you to learn about coastal sustainable development, work with an NGO to help with beach cleanup and using GIS technology to map waste management, and educate the community about recycling and pollution.
-This trip takes you to the Whale Bay marine park, where you’ll connect with community leaders to learn about the park’s history and its work to promote sustainable tourism - and when you’re not volunteering, you’ll have the chance to go zip lining, surfing, hiking, and much more during your stay in Costa Rica.
-This 14-day program has a tuition of $3,499 and is perfect for a summer break - click here to learn more.
+One of GLA’s many travel opportunities to volunteer in Costa Rica invites you to learn about coastal sustainable development, work with an NGO to help with a beach cleanup and using GIS technology to map waste management, and educate the community about recycling and pollution.
+This trip takes you to the Whale Bay marine park, where you’ll connect with community leaders to learn about the park’s history and its work to promote sustainable tourism – and when you’re not volunteering, you’ll have the chance to go zip-lining, surfing, hiking, and much more during your stay in Costa Rica.
+This 14-day program has a tuition of $3,499 and is perfect for a summer break – click here to learn more.

 Founded in 1998, Global Vision International (GVI) offers a wide variety of meaningful volunteer and intern abroad programs worldwide.
 More than 24,000 volunteers have traveled with GVI to Africa, Asia, Latin America, and beyond to provide hands-on support for communities in need.
 By volunteering with GVI, you know you’ll make a difference: this award-winning organization partners with NGOs both large and small to provide local solutions to local needs, with help from volunteers like you.